Applies from Fri 16 Apr 2021, 1.46pm to Sat 16 Oct 2021, 12.01am. Last reviewed: Wed 26 May 2021, 10.47am.

 Other planned events: 1080 pest management program

 NSW National Parks and Wildlife Service (NPWS) is conducting a baiting program using fresh meat, manufactured baits and CPEs containing 1080 (sodium fluoroacetate) poison for the control of wild dogs.
-The program will be ongoing and continuous from Friday 16 October to Friday 16 April 2021.
+The program will be ongoing and continuous from Friday 16 April to Saturday 16 October 2021.

 The baited parks, reserves and state conservation areas include: